alyssaresh/Maven.CurrencyConverter/README.md

     * 1 Euro is 1.88 Universal Currency
     * 1 US Dollar is 2.00 Universal Currency
     * 1 US Dollar is 0.94 Euro
+//convert both to universal currency & then divide one by the other

 # Planning and Execution: